The Burgh Island EP

-The Burgh Island E.P. is an EP by English singer-songwriter Ben Howard.
+The Burgh Island E.P. is an extended play (EP) by the English singer-songwriter Ben Howard.
 It was released on 31 October 2012 as a digital download, on CD and on 12" EP.
 The songs on the EP were written by Howard and produced by Chris Bond.
 The cover art was designed by Owen Tozer.
 The 12" EP release was limited to 1000 copies, and is a single-sided vinyl disc; the EP included a voucher for the digital download.
 The CD was not sold, but issued for promotion only.

 The song "Oats in the Water" was used in the fifth episode of Season 4 of The Walking Dead television series.

 It was also used in the Launch Trailer for the video game "The Witcher 3 Wild Hunt".
 Moreover, it was used in the sixth episode of The Innocents television series.

 Music video

 To accompany the release of the EP, a music video for "Esmerelda" was released on YouTube on 30 October 2012.